 We all have our shit.
 It doesn’t make you a bad person.
 It makes you human.

-The next time you feel a wave of emotion swelling up inside, don’t push it down.
+The next time that you feel a wave of emotion swelling up inside, don’t push it down.
 Don’t muzzle it.
 Don’t try to carry on with your day.
 Don’t run from it.
 Don’t wish it gone.
 Don’t reach for something to mask or dull it.

 Instead, stop whatever you’re doing, find a quiet place where you can be alone, and allow it to come.
 Let it swell up inside of you until it has no choice but to move its way out through you and spill over into the universe.

 This will not be easy and it won’t feel natural at first, but after your cathartic release, you’ll have a refreshing sense of calm, you’ll have clarity, you’ll have peace and you’ll feel solid and grounded.

 You also might have your answer.

 Swallowing our issues and gulping them down is easier than running into the arms of discomfort and facing the very things that we keep stashed away and hidden from the world and even ourselves.